-- 1. Scroll down in the Results window if necessary, and select the line of text corresponding to a Recurrence [years] of "50". - 2.
-Select the Compute Hydrograph button. - 3.
-A NSS Hydrograph Data dialog will appear.
-Select the Compute Lag Time Basin Data button. - 4.
-A Basin Time Computation dialog will appear.
-Change the Method combo box to the "Custom Method" (the very last one in the list). - 5.
-Select OK.
+- 1. Scroll down in the Results window if necessary, and select the line of text corresponding to a Recurrence [years] of 50 - 2.
+Select the Compute Hydrograph button - 3.
+Select the Compute Lag Time Basin Data button - 4.
+Change the Method combo box to the Custom Method (the very last one in the list) - 5.
+Select OK

 The computed lag time in minutes is shown in the lag time edit field.
 Time of concentration equations can also be used to calculate the basin lag time.
-WMS will convert the time of concentration to lag time by the equation: $T{lag} = 0.6 T_c$.
+WMS will convert the time of concentration to lag time by the equation: $T{lag} = 0.6 T_c$

-- 6. Select the Compute Lag Time Basin Data button. - 7.
-Change the Computation type combo box to "Compute Time of Concentration". - 8.
-Change the Method combo box to the "Kerby Method for overland flow". - 9.
-Select OK.
+- 6. Select the Compute Lag Time Basin Data button - 7.
+Change the Computation type combo box to Compute Time of Concentration - 8.
+Change the Method combo box to the Kerby Method for overland flow - 9.
+Select OK